wkandek/kubernetes-dev-cluster/Readme.md

 Variables are defined at the top of the Vagrantgfile.
 Recommend using a command line text editor such as vi or nedit.

-[The variables that require user customization:]

-{KUBETOKEN}
+These variables require user customization (except in the case where the defaults make sense for physical system this cluster will run on)

+KUBETOKEN
-Generate from another kubernetes cluster by running the following command in Minikube VM':
+Populate this variable by generating a token from another kubernetes cluster by running the following command in Minikube VM':
 $ kubectl token generate token
+04ff0b.e57e683ec69b2587

 CPU
+Default is 1.
+Recommend at least 2 if the system has the resources.

+MEMORY
+Default is 512.
+Recomend a minimum of 1024 is the system has the resources.

+NODE_COUNT
-Default is 4.
-Depending on the number of Physical cores on
+Default is 2.
+Set the desired number of worker nodes (Note: There is no variable for master node):

-MEMORY = 8192
+Recommend leaving the following values as is:

+MASTER_IP
-This will be the cluster master and apiserver IP:
+Default is "172.16.35.100" .
+This will be the cluster master and apiserver IP.
+Can be changed but do not overlap POD_NTW_CIDR.

-MASTER_IP = "172.16.35.100"
+POD_NTW_CIDR

-THe following is required for Flannel to run:
+Default is "10.244.0.0/16".
+This value is required for Flannel to run.

-POD_NTW_CIDR = "10.244.0.0/16"
+BOX_IMAGE

-Operating System image - suggest leaving the default:
+Default is  "ubuntu/xenial64" .
+This is the  Operating System image - suggest leaving the default or embedded shell script may require major modifications.
-BOX_IMAGE = "ubuntu/xenial64"

-Set the number of worker nodes (Note: There is no variable for master node):
-NODE_COUNT = 3

-Set VM compute resources for all cluster nodes: